Restored Nissan March gets surprise visit from Toyota, Honda execs at Tokyo Auto Salon

 The finished product was unveiled at the Tokyo Auto Salon, where Nissan CEO Ivan Espinosa presented the car.
 Kondo and the students who helped with the restoration were also on hand.
 Kondo thanked them, while the students spoke about the experience gleaned and how they hope to use it in the future.

-When it comes to a passion for cars, true car guys in the business know that is hard to find in an automotive world increasingly hostile to enthusiasts.
+True car guys in the business know that it’s hard to find passion in an automotive world increasingly hostile to enthusiasts.
 Seeing them get excited about the restored March like dudes at a car meet was heartwarming to say the least.

 As for the March itself, Kondo says it will now tour the country, making stops at various Nissan dealerships along the way.
-Its celebrity connection will be a big draw, but the March itself was an unexpected sales success for Nissan, moving a single month’s sales projection in the first 10 days of release.
-It wasn’t necessarily an gearhead’s car, just one that many people will remember owning, or will know someone who did.
+Its celebrity connection will be a big draw, but the March itself was an unexpected sales success for Nissan.
+They moved an entire month’s sales projection in the first 10 days of its release.
+Many people will remember owning one, or will know someone who did.

 We suspect the March will elicit many a smile across Japan.
 But whether those smiles come from casual onlooker or an exec with ungodly influence over the auto industry, a well executed project can turn us all into giddy car enthusiasts alike.